IDE and Tools for Visual C++ Development

 Use Object Browser to explore type information in Windows Runtime components (.winmd files), .NET assemblies and COM type libraries.
 It is not used with Win32 DLLs.

 Go To Definition/Declaration

 Press F12 on any API name or member variable to go to its definition.
-If the definition is in a .winmd file (for a UWP or Windows 8.x Store app) then you will be shown the type info in the Object Browser.
-You can also choose Go To Definition or Go To Declaration by right-clicking on the variable or type name and choosing the option from the context menu.
+If the definition is in a .winmd file (for a Windows 8.x Store app) then you will be shown the type info in the Object Browser.
+You can also Go To Definition or Go To Declaration by right-clicking on the variable or type name and choosing the option from the context menu.